-The most widely used intelligence tests have been criticized by the GT community.
-IQ tests were not developed to adequately identify individuals at the extremes.
+The most widely used intelligence tests have long been criticized by the GT community.
+These tests were not developed to adequately identify individuals at the extremes.
 By definition, scores in the profound ranges occur less than one time in a thousand.
-Their infrequency makes accurate measurement difficult, so few tests have been written to assess the extremes.
-This situation has fueled a spirited debate about which test is best for highly able children.
-Because of the flawed options available for testing exceptionally intelligent children, experts recommend utilizing a variety of tests or test sections to get the best combination of skills assessments.
-Robinson, warning that achieving high IQ scores should not take precedence, indicated the primary goal of assessment is "looking at a pattern of abilities in a number of domains, getting a sense of how advanced a student is in each of them, looking at the strategies the student uses in solving problems, and observing his or her response to challenge and even bafflement."
+The statistical infrequency of these extreme scores makes accurate measurement difficult.
+For this reason, many experts recommend utilizing a variety of tests or test sections to get the best combination of skills assessments.

 Out-of-level testing and the talent search model are addressed in the following Davidson Gifted Database articles:

 "The talent search as an identification model"